FAA Reauthorization Mandates Review Of Safety Data Handling

-Printed headline: Big Brother Is Watching The U.S. Department of Transportation Office of Inspector General (OIG) is looking into the FAA’s handling of its safety data analysis system.
+The U.S. Department of Transportation Office of Inspector General (OIG) is looking into the FAA’s handling of its safety data analysis system.
 In response to a congressional mandate, the inspector general will evaluate and report back any new information related to the FAA’s efforts to improve the Aviation Safety Information Analysis and Sharing (ASIAS) system since the program was initiated in 2007.
-The ASIAS is a ...
+The ASIAS is a jointly led industry and government partnership that compiles ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS